Description of the HTTP API

 "origin_pid": number, //PID of the component that detected the threat

-"task_id": number, //Identifier of the scanning task in the scan engine
+"task_id": number, //Identifier of the scanning task of the scanning engine

 "history": ActionResult[] //History of actions applied to the threat (an array)